praffulr/praffulr/README.md

 - 👋 Hi, I’m Prafful Ravuri.
-I’m currently in my Senior Undergraduate year at Indian Institute of Technology Delhi(IITD) majoring in Computer Science.
+I have graduated from Indian Institute of Technology Delhi(IITD) in 2021 majoring in Computer Science.
 - 👀 I’m interested in Network Security, Applied Cryptography and Software Development.
 I enjoy building latency-sensitive software systems.
 - 📫 You can reach out to me at prafful.ravuri2000@gmail.com